contefranz/OpTop/README.md

-# OpTop: detect the optimal number of topics from a LDA model.
+# OpTop: detect the optimal number of topics from a pool of LDA models

 ## Overview